danny0926/AIcup_pix2pix/README.md

 - The test results will be saved to a html file here: `./results/facades_pix2pix/test_latest/index.html`.
 You can find more scripts at `scripts` directory.
 - To train and test pix2pix-based colorization models, please add `--model colorization` and `--dataset_mode colorization`.
 See our training [tips](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/tips.md#notes-on-colorization) for more details.

+### Using the pretrained model
+If you want to use the trained model for the aicup, first download the [trained_model.zip](https://drive.google.com/file/d/1r3qU4AIT9TF2JzlWTjHJmafFTw-Kn3gb/view?usp=sharing) and put under the checkpoint folder

 ## Acknowledgments
 TODO